iiasa/Condor_run_R/README.md

 The `Condor_run_stats.R` analysis script will produce graphical summary tables if you have the [gridExtra](https://github.com/baptiste/gridextra/) package installed, but this is not required.

-For submission, you in addition need a local [HT Condor installation](https://research.cs.wisc.edu/htcondor/downloads/) and [7-Zip](https://www.7-zip.org/) (on Windows) or the `p7zip` package (on Linux) install.
+For submission, you in addition need a local [HT Condor installation](https://research.cs.wisc.edu/htcondor/downloads/) and [7-Zip](https://www.7-zip.org/) (on Windows) or the `p7zip` package (on Linux) installed and on-path.
 A recent version of both is required since some of their newer features are used.

 Test that [`condor_status`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html), `Rscript`, and `7z` can be invoked from the command line.
 When this does not work, add the appropriate installation directories to your `PATH` environment variable.
 [See here](https://iiasa.github.io/GLOBIOM/R.html#setting-environment-variables) for instructions on how to do so.